Geoalert/mapflow-docs-en/source/api/data_api.rst

    | ``minAoiIntersectionPercent``: float, in percents – minimum intersection of the image footprint with the aoi

 .. warning::
-    The size of the search area cannot exceed the size of processing AOI limit assigned to the specific user.
+    The size of the search area cannot exceed the size of AOI limit assigned to the specific user.

 1. Response example – *Scene*: